jskinne3/portfolio/blog/cloudflare_domain_hitches.md

 1. Within the [Cloudflare dashboard](https://dash.cloudflare.com/)
 2. Click on "Compute (Workers)" on the left menu
 3. Select "Workers & Pages"
-4. From the list of Pages projects, the project you are working on.
+4. From the list of Pages projects, click the name of the project you are working on.
 This is probably where you are accustomed to working with your code's deployments, but there is a secret domain-related thing here.
 5. Find the tab at the top called "Custom domains"
 6. Press the "Set up a custom domain" button:
   ![Set up a custom domain button within Compute (Workers) menu](/img/custom_domain_button.png)